PlexTrac-Labs/duplicate-runbooks-repo/README.md

 ## Script Execution Flow
 - Authenticates to your instance of Plextrac
-- Loads procedure information from JSON file or gets procedures from the default repo in the instance if the file is missing
+- Loads Runbook Repository info from the instance
+- Prompts the user to select one of the loaded repos
 - Prompts user to enter info to create new runbook repository
+- Loads procedure information from the selected repo in the instance
-- Creates new repo and imports all procedures
+- Imports all procedures to the new repo

 Note: This will only import procedures into a new repository, not an existing one.